jberkel/sms-backup-plus/README.md

 After starting SMS Backup+, tap on the "Connect" check box to start the authorization process.
 A browser window will open where Gmail either prompts you to log in *or* (if you were already logged in) a screen asking you to give SMS Backup+ permission to access your emails.

-After clicking on "Grant Access" SMS Backup+ will become visible again, the checkbox should now be checked, indicating that the autorization process was successful.
+After clicking on "Grant Access" SMS Backup+ will become visible again, the checkbox should now be checked, indicating that the authorization process was successful.

 ### Upgrading (for users of SMS Backup)